girdeux31/easyPhysi/README.md

 Arguments are described hereafter.

  - `independent`: if equation is [scalar](#sec-equation-type-scalar), then only one independent unknown is expected.
 If equation is [vectorial](#sec-equation-type-vectorial), then exactly the same number of universe dimensions are expected as independent unknowns (as a list).
-See examples below.
  - `dependent`: exactle one unknown is expected.
  - `x_range`: range to plot for dependent unknown (x-axis).
  - `points`: number of points to plot, optional argument, default is 100.
  - `path`: path to save image as file, optional argument, by default it is None and no image is saved.
  - `show`: if `True` the plot is shown on screen, optional argument, by default it is `True`.

-See a plot for scalar equation in [Example](#sec-example-ec1).
+> [!TIP]
+> [Example](#sec-example-ec1) makes uso of `plot` method to plot a scalar equation (final velocity as a function of initial velocity).

 #### <a name="sec-other-feature-equation"></a>2.4.4.
 Get equation from system

 In some cases, it is only interesting to solve a specific equation from a vectorial equation (that is a set of equations or a system).
-The method 'get_equation' can be used over any vectorial equation to return the specific equation, the axis component is expected as argument to the method, see [Example](#sec-example-k0).
+The method 'get_equation' can be used over any vectorial equation to return the specific equation, the axis component is expected as argument to the method.

 `universe.pyshics_equation('my_body').get_equation('axis')`

+> [!TIP]
+> [Example](#sec-example-k0) makes use of `get_equation` method to extract an equation from a vectorial equation (or set of equations) and, then, solve its unknown.

 ## <a name="sec-examples"></a>3.
 Examples